nqdinh-1203/crypto-zombie/README.md

 - If the attacking zombie wins, it levels up and spawns a new zombie.
 - If it loses, nothing happens (except its lossCount incrementing).
 - Whether it wins or loses, the attacking zombie's cooldown time will be triggered.

+### Chapter 6: Refactoring Common Logic
+Whoever calls our `attack` function — we want to make sure the user actually owns the zombie they're attacking with.
+It would be a security concern if you could attack with someone else's zombie!

+Can you think of how we would add a check to see if the person calling this function is the owner of the `_zombieId` they're passing in?